 6.12 Pointer Arithmetic [RVG]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada does not allow pointer arithmetic.
+With the exception of unsafe programming (see 4 Language concepts), the vulnerability as described in ISO/IEC 24772-1 clause 6.12 is not applicable to Ada. as Ada does not allow pointer arithmetic.

 6.13 Null Pointer Dereference [XYH]